 Then, you’ll also need to keep in mind installation costs.
 On average, you can expect to pay $30 per square meter for measurements and an additional $80 per square meter for installation.
 If the provider prefers to charge an hourly rate, you can budget for anything from $90 to $125 per hour.

 Breathing new life into your living room with window treatments

 Living room plantation shutters can offer a number of benefits.
-To ensure that you get the best value for money, though, there are a number of factors that you need to consider.
-Get the color, size, tilt, or material wrong and it might not match your current decorating style.
+To ensure that you get the best value for money, though, you need to consider several factors.
+Get the colour, size, tilt, or material wrong, and it might not match your current decorating style.

-Considering that they’re more expensive than other options like blinds, you’ll want to weigh up all your options including which provider to hire when it comes to plantation shutters.
+Considering that they’re more expensive than other options like blinds, you’ll want to weigh up all your options including which provider to hire.

 The team at FKR Group is a trusted family-run business that supplies and installs Australian-made window treatments like living room plantation shutters, internal and external blinds, and curtains.
 All our window coverings are custom-made, and installations are covered by a warranty.
 Let FKR Group’s experienced team help you to decide which style will work best with your living room’s interiors.
 Call us on 0412 872 822 or complete this online form to organize a free consultation today.